Where to Find Affordable Proofreading Services

 What You See on Each Freelancer’s Partial Profile

 Like Fiverr, you can search for freelancers using keywords.
-You’ll see a portion of each freelancer’s profile in a list on Freelancer and Upwork.
+A portion of each freelancer’s profile will be listed.

 You’ll be able to view the following details for each person: